 Local Michigan 4-H'ers take part in national day of service and leadership

-During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation to “make the best better” through service in their communities.
+During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation in service to their communities.

-During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation to “make the best better” in their communities.
+During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation in service to their communities.
 Orchestrated and led by Michigan 4-H youth, six service projects were held throughout Michigan as part of several national days of service.

 “This service project helped me to do something good for my school and my community,” said Kaylee Herrygers, a 4-H’er from Oceana County, who planned a gardening education event at a local school.
 “I am really excited with all the ideas I have for next year’s service project!”

 The six 4-H service projects were all organized by members of the Michigan 4-H State Youth Leadership Council (SYLC), a group of outstanding 4-H teens who promote 4-H throughout the state and provide a youth perspective on the development of various state 4-H programs.
 The 4-H SYLC members decided to plan the projects as part of three special days of service and action: Global Youth Service Day (April 15-17), 4-H Youth Action Advocacy Day (April 14) and the Spartan Day of Service (April 16).
 As the youth development program of Michigan State University (MSU) Extension, Michigan 4-H is uniquely connected to all three days of service, and Michigan 4-H SYLC members found that to be a compelling reason to step up and take action.

 “I wanted to organize a service project because I think it is important for kids to know where their food comes from and what goes into making it,” said Tom Purves, OaklandCounty 4-H’er, who orchestrated an agricultural awareness event at an elementary school in his county.
 “I hope I helped the kids better understand agriculture.”